Real-Time Event Stream Processing for DSCSA Compliance

 return True

-# In production: publish to a dedicated dead-letter topic with original payload + error metadata
+# Publish to a dedicated dead-letter topic with payload + error metadata.

 while True: